 Retirees and city workers have until July 11 to vote on the proposal, which is included in state-appointed emergency manager Kevyn Orr’s plan for Detroit’s restructuring.
-The city filed for the largest municipal bankruptcy in history last summer, and a trial on the restructuring is set for August.
-Orr has said he hopes to have Detroit out of bankruptcy by the end of this summer.

 "This huge amount of resources is not there if they vote ‘no,’ and they’re much worse off financially," Snyder said Friday.
 "By voting ‘yes,’ they are going to be taking sacrifices, but hopefully they’ve been reduced dramatically from what they otherwise would have been, and it’s something that will allow the city to come back faster and better."

 In May, Orr said early ballots showed workers and retirees supporting the plan by about 2 to 1.
 His spokesman, Bill Nowling, said Thursday that they cannot release detailed numbers, but "are encouraged by the voting activity."

 The 32,000 retirees and current and former city workers would see base pension cuts of no more than 4.5 percent under the plan instead of as much as 26 percent.
 Despite pressure to vote yes, some retirees insist that bankruptcy should not be a reason to break the state constitutional protections of public pensions.
 They would prefer to take the fight to a higher court, even if Detroit is broke and the pension funds are struggling.